Ultimate Guide to Emergency Motorcycle Braking

 As most of the speed is lost at the end of braking, the difference between the best and worst rider as tested, is the difference between stopping in time from 60 mph, or a 40 mph potentially fatal impact.

-Most track riders and racers already have this built in, as it only takes a day’s racing or a trackday for this to become embedded into the rider’s behaviour.
+Most track riders and racers already have this built-in, as it only takes a day’s racing or a trackday for this to become embedded into the rider’s behaviour.

 Why this sequence?

-The rear brake should be applied first – because you can – as the rider’s foot is usually positioned directly above the rear brake pedal, or can be slid forward and down in a single movement.
-The rear brake usually only initially provides around 40% of braking, but this could be up to 100% if you’re accelerating hard at that time.
+The rear brake should be applied first (or together with the front brake if you can).
+This is because the rider’s foot is usually positioned directly above the rear brake pedal.
+The foot can also be slid forward and down in a single movement.

 Wet Roads